xpakom/damavis/README.md

 1. Execute the acceptance tests.
 2. Run a custom test.
 0. Exit the program.

-All the steps are indicated so that the user can use the application intuitively and does not make a mistake when entering the data with the format.
+All the steps are indicated so that the user can use the application intuitively and does not make a mistake when entering the data with the formatting.
+The code is commented to clarify the operation of each method.
+As an example of use, I have attached some screenshots of the process of both options.